-Or simply crush some hazelnuts and decorate over the top.
+Or simply crush some hazelnuts and decorate over the top, or grate over some chocolate.
 You could also top with some crushed Ferraro Rocher – if you have.

 Can I use double cream in this recipe?

-We have used whipping cream in this recipe as it is a lighter, airier cream and not so prone to over-whipping.
+We have used whipping cream in this recipe as it is a lighter, airier cream and not so prone to over-whipping as double cream.